appsemble/appsemble/README.md

 **Software Requirements**

-In order to run the Appsemble project in development mode on Linux or Windows, the following must be installed.
+In order to run the Appsemble project in development mode on Linux, macOS or Windows, the following must be installed.

 - [Docker][]